ANBadawy/Time-Series-Models-Project/README.md

-# Time-Series-Models-Project
-Time Series Forecasting with Random Forest and XGBoost

 # Time Series Forecasting with Random Forest and XGBoost

 This project provides a framework for training and saving machine learning models to forecast time series data, utilizing both **Random Forest** and **XGBoost** regressors.
 The project includes custom feature engineering, data preprocessing, and an ensemble approach for more accurate predictions.
 It is designed to handle multiple datasets simultaneously and saves trained models for future use, making it ideal for scalable time series prediction tasks.